CodeAwareness/caw.localservice/README.md

 # Code Awareness client system service

 This is the local (client) system service I call "the Gardener".
-In the Code Awareness architecture, the Gardener has the role of handling requests from different editors and applications, and performing the necessary git diffs and similar actions, communicating with the Code Awareness API in the cloud, and more.
+In the Code Awareness architecture, the Gardener has the role of handling requests from different editors and applications, and performing the necessary actions to aggregate and transmit code differences to the Code Awareness API in the cloud.

 This service needs to be wrapped and packaged separately for Windows, MacOS, Linux.

 TODO: We could use node-windows, node-mac, and systemd to ensure proper launching, restarting and logging.

-We're also using node-ipc for communication with editor plugins when we have access to unix pipes, or secure webSockets when we don't.
+We're using a unix pipe (or windows named pipes) for communication with editor plugins.

-For clients that cannot use a Unix pipe, the service listens for websockets on port 48408.
-We have the port customization on our TODO list, since it's a complex problem involving coordination between this service and various clients, such as PowerPoint addons, VSCode extensions, vim/emacs plugins, etc.

 ## Getting Started